SimYuanYee/ID-assignment-/README.md

 Technolgies Used
 -------------------
-1.Repl.it
-2.Visual Studio Code
+1.Visual Studio Code
-3.Github
+2.Github
-4.Adobe XD
+3.Adobe XD
-5.CSS
+4.CSS

-I first used Adobe XD to create my wireframe.I then used repl.it to code it since it also provided a preview, it allow me see any changes and check if there are any errors in my code.
-I then copied all the code to Visual Studio Code and linked it to GitHub.
+I first used Adobe XD to create my wireframe.
+I then used Visual Studio Code to code it and linked it to GitHub.
 I also put all my styles in a seperate CSS file

 Testing
 -----------------